strangerstudios/.github/profile/README.md

 - We take responsibility for our own work.
 - We have respect for each other and our customers.
 - We are all human.
-- We are committed to open source and "the WordPress way".
+- We are committed to open source.

 # How We Use GitHub